 Wisdom teeth, or third molars, are the last teeth that may develop in your mouth.
 If these teeth do develop, you can expect them to grow just behind the second molars at the very back of the mouth.
-Generally, wisdom teeth begin to erupt into the mouth between the ages of 17 and 25, a time of life that has been called the “Age of Wisdom.”
+Wisdom teeth usually begin to erupt into the mouth between the ages of 17 and 25, a time of life that has been called the age of wisdom.

 Some individuals don’t develop wisdom teeth at all and, therefore, never need to have them removed.
 Others can develop just one or two wisdom teeth, all four wisdom teeth, or in some special circumstances, more than four wisdom teeth.

 When early humans were still developing, they consumed a much different diet than we have today.
 This rough diet caused teeth to drift naturally into an arch which could accommodate a third molar in the back of the mouth.
 In fact, the wisdom teeth can prove to be a valuable asset and assist in everyday function as their broad surfaces and surplus of four or five cusps can assist in grinding food and chewing.

 Our modern diet consisting of softer foods and the growing prevalence of orthodontic straightening treatments do not allow our teeth to shift and develop in the same way as our early ancestors.
 The fuller dental arch created by our modern cosmetic technologies often doesn’t allow the proper space necessary for wisdom teeth to erupt into the mouth, and rather than providing value, they often create oral health problems.

 What is an impacted wisdom tooth, and how serious is it?